wangyxxjtu/label_image_script/README.md

 ![image](example.png)

 Steps:
+* Download this project and install the requirements.
-* select or input the image Id in the top "Image ID" box.
+* Select or input the beginning image Id in the top "Image ID" box.
-* input the descriptions for two images in their corresponding caption areas.
+* Input the descriptions for two images in their corresponding caption areas.
 * Click 'Next Sample' to continue, and the result will be automatically saved in './caption_result/' dir.

 The "Category" and "Attribution" show some classification information and attributions, they are predicted by the [Place355 model](https://github.com/CSAILVision/places365) and are only for reference purpose, because they are not reliable.